Introduction

 DUI Laws in Peoria

-When it comes to underage drivers, the law is even more strict.
-Arizona’s “not-a-drop” law states that it is illegal for motorists under the age of 21 to drive after drinking any amount of alcohol.
-Unlike a standard DUI crime, an underage violation does not require proof of the driver’s BAC.
+Arizona’s “not-a-drop” law stipulates that anyone under 21 cannot operate their motor vehicles after having consumed any amount of alcohol; unlike standard DUI charges, an underage violation does not require proof of the driver’s BAC level.

-Arizona also has laws in place that make it possible to get a DUI without actually driving a vehicle.
-The law states that a person under the influence cannot have “actual physical control” of a motor vehicle with a BAC over the legal limit.
-Having actual physical control may suggest that the vehicle was running, the individual was in a position equipped for driving, or that the headlights of the vehicle were on.
-A judge or jury may also consider whether the driver was awake or asleep and where the vehicle was stopped or located.
+Arizona law also makes it possible to get a DUI without actually driving a vehicle, based on “actual physical control.”
+A person under the influence is defined as having any control of an engine vehicle with a blood alcohol concentration over legal limit (BAC), including being in position and equipped for driving or having turned on headlights of their motor vehicle.
+A judge or jury may also consider whether or not the individual was awake when driving and where the vehicle had stopped or been located.

 DUI Penalties in Peoria